armando-valencia/port-scanner/README.md

 ### Web UI

-The web interface displays results in a beautiful table format with:
+The web interface features a modern dark gothic design with:

+-   Sidebar navigation with Scanner and "How It Works" pages
--   Real-time progress tracking
+-   Real-time progress tracking with visual progress bar
--   Color-coded confidence indicators
+-   Live results table with color-coded confidence indicators
--   Sortable columns for port, service, version, and confidence
--   Responsive design that works on all screen sizes
+-   Clean, high-contrast design optimized for readability
+-   Built-in documentation explaining the scanning process